 Researcher at University of Verona

-Veronica Paternolli is a researcher at the University of Verona, advocating for negligence protocols in agentic artificial intelligence.
+Veronica Paternolli is a researcher at the University of Verona, focusing on negligence in agentic artificial intelligence.

 Event Details